-With the holidays now upon us, you’re probably shopping frantically for gifts to give to your friends and family.
-If there is a skier or a snowboarder on your list, it may be challenging to find gear or accessories they don’t already own or will actually use.
-If you are not a winter sports enthusiast yourself, then this task triples in its difficulty.
+With the holidays fast approaching, you’re probably shopping for gifts to give to your loved ones.
+If there is a skier or a snowboarder on your list, it might be challenging to find gear or accessories they don’t already have or will actually use.
+If you’re not a winter sports enthusiast yourself, then this task triples in its difficulty.

-You always can go the gift card route, but we want to help you do better than that.
-To make it easier for you, we’ve gathered a list of the best gifts for skiers and snowboarders.
-You’ll find everything from heated gloves and cutting-edge goggles to the best winter sports accessories available.
-Whether you are looking for a small stocking stuffer or a show stopper gift, there’s something here for every skier or snowboarder.
+You can always give a gift card, but we want to help you do better than that.
+To make it easier for you, we’ve compiled this list of the best gifts for skiers and snowboarders.
+You’ll find everything from cutting-edge ski and snowboard goggles to the best winter sports accessories available.
+Whether you are looking for a small stocking stuffer or a show-stopper gift, there’s something here for every skier or snowboarder.

-Created by a rock climbing physical therapist, the Wave tool is an excellent recovery tool.
-The all-in-one soft tissue release tool has nine different surfaces– some straight and some curved — for massaging your achy muscles after a day of skiing or releasing adhesions from a nagging injury.
+Created by a rock-climbing physical therapist, the Wave tool is an excellent recovery tool.
+The all-in-one soft tissue release tool has nine different surfaces — some straight and some curved — for massaging your achy muscles after a day of skiing or for releasing adhesions from a nagging injury.

 Pump up the volume while cruising through the powder with the Chips 2.0 Bluetooth speakers from Outdoor Tech.
 The helmet audio system drops into audio-ready ear flaps on many helmets and frees you from the tangled web of wired headsets.
 You can control your music right from your helmet and even make or receive phone calls.